-The USCIS This new makes two key changes to the H-1B cap: a final rule changing the regulations governing H-1B cap-subject petitions.
+The USCIS posted for public inspection a final rule changing the regulations governing H-1B cap-subject petitions.
+This new makes two key changes to the H-1B cap:

 After considering public feedback, USCIS decided to suspend the electronic pre-registration requirement until the April 2020 cap season in order to complete user testing and ensure the system and process are fully functional.